 The keynote's empowering message is that anyone can make meaningful change in the workplace, if they are willing to do the work.
 Audiences that could benefit from the keynote are:

 These are our most requested presentations, workshops, and webinars.
 And they all are part of our Driving Intentional Change philosophy.
-With good goal-setting, research, analysis, processes, and communication, you can affect positive change management in the workplace, build community and trust, and create the kind of workplace where everyone thrives.
+With good goal-setting, research, analysis, processes, and communication, you can make positive change in the workplace, build community and trust, and create the kind of workplace where everyone thrives.

 Does it feel like you and your team have a completely different understanding of what you are trying to accomplish?
 Are they duplicating effort?
 Going in different directions?
 Taking action that seems counterproductive to your needs?
 Do you wish you could pay more attention to your goals with the limited resources you have?
 Target Your Goals.
 Learn how to frame your goals to keep the team on the same path.
 Clarify how the team can maximize their efforts and make progress.
 Get the most out of your time and resources with indicators of success - so you know you're making progress as you're working.
 When you Target Your Goals, you're doing more than saying the same thing - you're making every action have the desired impact.
 For leaders, managers, team leads, HR professionals - anyone tasked with implementing a strategic goal, operational change, or new program/initiative.